2020–21 Billie Jean King Cup Europe/Africa Zone: Group I

 The thirteen teams were split across the two venues, with 7 teams competing in Tallinn and the other 6 competing in Esch-sur-Alzette.
 In Tallinn, the seven teams were split into two Pools of three and four teams with the teams finishing 1st and 2nd place in the pool competing in promotional playoffs for advancement to the play-offs.
 In Esch-sur-Alzette, the nations were split into two pools of 3 teams, with the nations finishing first and second competing in promotional playoffs for advancement to the play-offs.
-The nations finishing last in the each of the pools competed in relegation playoffs, with one nation from each venue relegated to Group II in 2022.
+The nations finishing last in each of the pools competed in relegation playoffs, with one nation from each venue relegated to Group II in 2022.